 Renewal and expansion has included high speed lines from Ankara to Eskisehir in 2009, and to Konya in 2011.
 Istanbul’s metro has expanded greatly, and a dozen cities have built light rail lines.

 A national network for freight transport is under development, with the first section in service.
-Dubai’s now has urban rail, with Abu Dhabi advancing its plans.
+Dubai has both metro and light rail, while Abu Dhabi is developing plans.

 Since restructuring and privatisation in the 1990s, infrastructure has now returned to public ownership.
 An electrification programme has stalled, though a high-speed network is being built.

-Rail freight dominates the network, with 40% tonne-km market share from high volumes over long distances.
-Long-distance passenger traffic is limited away from the Northeast Corridor.
+Rail freight dominates having 40% tonne-km market share, whilst only the Northeast Corridor carries significant long-distance passenger traffic.
 Major cities have metro and light rail systems.